Mountain-Hydrology-Research-Group/data-analysis/modules/module2.md

 ### Problem 1

+Using the [observations of peak flow data for the Sauk River](data/Sauk_peak_WY1929_2017.xlsx), we are going to investigate whether a change in flood statistics occurred around 1977.

-A. Decide which of your plots from Homework 1 are relevant to the questions of whether a change in flood statistics occurred in the Sauk around 1977.
-Include these graphs here and discuss what you can see visually in the graphs that would lead you to believe that a change has or has not occurred.
+A. Decide which of your plots from Homework 1 are relevant to the question of whether a change in flood statistics occurred in the Sauk around 1977.
+Include these plots here and discuss what you can see visually in the graphs that would lead you to believe that a change has or has not occurred.

-B. (Make sure you are using the updated data through 2017.)
-Postulating a change in flood statistics around 1977, test for statistical significance of the observed change in the mean annual flood.
-Use a two sample test, and alpha = 0.05 (i.e. 95% confidence) and the z distribution to define the rejection region (why is this appropriate?).
-Compare the period from 1977-2017 to the data from 1929-1976, accounting for the different sample sizes and sample standard deviations appropriately.
-For your null hypothesis, postulate that the difference between the two means = 0, and state the alternative hypothesis that the difference has changed (although you don’t know the direction of this change) and the appropriate test statistic.
+B. Postulating a change in flood statistics around 1977, test for statistical significance of the observed change in the mean annual peak flow.
+Use a two sample test, and alpha = 0.05 (i.e. 95% confidence) and the z-distribution to define the rejection region.
+Discuss why using the z-distribution is appropriate here.
+Compare the period from 1977-2017 to the data from 1929-1976, accounting for the different sample sizes and sample standard deviations appropriately (remember the "pooled standard deviation").
+For your null hypothesis, postulate that the difference between the two means = 0, and state the alternative hypothesis that the difference has changed (although you don’t know the direction of this change) and state the test statistic you'll be using.
 Can you reject the null hypothesis?
-Calculate P. How would your estimate of P change if your null hypothesis is that the difference in the mean between the two data sets is equal to 15% of the pre-1977 sample mean?
+Calculate P after your test.
+How would your estimate of P change if your null hypothesis is that the difference in the mean between the two data sets is equal to 15% of the pre-1977 sample mean?
 (In other words, the null hypothesis is that the mean of the second period is 1.15 times the mean of the first period.)

 C. What is the type II error and power for your test on the mean in the first part of B above?
 To answer this, assume that the true mean has in fact increased by 15%, and pooled standard deviation has increased by a factor of 1.15.
 In other words, assume that the “true” mean is 1.15 times the 1929-1976 mean, and that the “true” pooled standard deviation is 1.15 times sigma prime (our test estimate of pooled estimator for the two observed data sets).
 Draw a graphic to represent this true distribution, and draw where your test statistic falls on this graph.
 Color the area of the graph that represents type II error.
 Then answer the question (what is the type II error and power for your test in part B).